gcallah/BookReviews/jones.md

 Protestant elite, is inseparable from his treatment of major philosophical and social issues" (3).

-This is an extremely strong contention: Jones does not contend that on occasion, we might get insight into a thinker's philosophical position by examining that thinker's biography.
-No, he claims that someone's philosophical ideas are "Inseparable" from their biography.
-Should we except or reject immaterialism based on what we think of how Berkeley led his life?
+Jones does not contend that on occasion, we might get insight into a thinker's philosophical position by examining that thinker's biography.
+No, he claims that B's (and I assume not just B's: more on this below) philosophical ideas are "inseparable" from his biography.
+Should we accept or reject immaterialism based on what we think of how Berkeley led his life?
 Many people have read Berkeleys argument for immaterialism and discussed it without knowing anything about his biography.
 Were they all mistaken to do so?
 And how about